goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-:negative_squared_cross_mark: **Otherwise:** Using different technologies for production and testing demands maintaining two deployment models and keeps the developers and the ops team separated
+❌ **Otherwise:** Using different technologies for production and testing demands maintaining two deployment models and keeps the developers and the ops team separated

 <br/>